-The beginning premise of the game recalls Trinity and Curses, two of my most favorite IF, in its ‘twilight-zone’ mood and basic goal.
-Your objective is to locate six objects "scattered across ages and landscapes", which are to be transported "somehow...to progressively future time zones where they can right the troubled times.”
-But before you can say “oh no, not another time-travel game!”, you will soon find t-zero different from any other game you have played before.
+The beginning premise of the game recalls Trinity and Curses, two of my favorite pieces of IF, in its ‘twilight-zone’ mood and basic objective.
+Said objective is to locate six objects "scattered across ages and landscapes", which are to be transported "somehow... to progressively more future time zones where they can right the troubled times.”
+But before you can say “oh no, not another time-travel game!”, you will soon find t-zero different from any you have played before.
 It is a heady, literate mixture whose locations seem inspired by Lewis Carroll, premise by H.G.
 Wells, and puzzles by Terry Pratchett.
 The result is a wonderful experience you will not easily forget.
 The puzzles are not hard, but anyone who is not familiar with English idioms or Western pop culture will have a more difficult time than others.
 The turn-the-stones puzzle and getting across the suspension bridge puzzle in particular are simply ingenious.
-In short, underdogs in the genre doesn’t get any better than this, folks.
-And yes, the game refers to itself as t-zero, without capital letters, apparently to fit in with the many references from T.S.
-Elliott's poems.
+In short, underdogs in the genre don’t get any better than this, folks.
+And yes, the game refers to itself as t-zero, without capital letters, apparently to fit in with the many references to T.S.
+Elliott poems.
 A must-have!

-Note: The game was released in 1991 as shareware, although the game is identical to registered version, so I took the liberty of labeling it “freeware” here for the sake of consistency (typical shareware games are “cut-down” portion of the registered version).
+Note: The game was released in 1991 as shareware, but identical to the registered version, so I took the liberty of labeling it “freeware” here for the sake of consistency.

 Reviewed by: Underdogs